 Sennheiser IE800 – The Sennheiser IE 800’s audio performance warrants a standing ovation.
 Rediscover your music collection and tailor it to your aural tastes with a tunable bass frequency response.
 The customized sonic signature is complemented by a unique fit thanks to the included ear adapters, ensuring a perfect fit, guaranteed.
 Sennheiser IE800 on Amazon.

-Etymotic ER4PT – This is arguably the best in terms of isolating yourself from outside noise.
-Etymotic IEM’s can really get deep inside your ear canal and it’s a bit uncomfortable at first, but once you get used it, you can truly enjoy listening to your music without any distractions from the outside world.
+Etymotic ER4SR – This is arguably the best in terms of isolating yourself from outside noise.
+Etymotic IEM’s can really get deep inside your ear canal and it’s a bit uncomfortable at first, but once you get used to it, you get to truly enjoy listening to your music without any distractions from the outside world.

-ER4PT, just like other high-end earphones from Etymotic are known for sounding very detailed and transparent.
-Etymotic ER4PT on Amazon.
+ER4PT, just like other high-end earphones from Etymotic is known for sounding very detailed and transparent.
+Etymotic ER4SR on Amazon.

 VSonic GR07 – A lot of people seem to be raving with these headphones considering it’s not expensive but at the same time competes with the more expensive headphones.